*Affiliate links used. See full disclaimer here.

 Apply an eyeshadow primer to your lids.
 I used this AWESOME one ($4.69) by Wet n Wild.
 Then, take a black pencil liner, I used this one by Pixi ($12.69), and messily line your upper lash line and smudge with your finger or a q-tip.
 Don’t be afraid to pull this up a little higher than normal.
 It’s going to blend together with the shadow and the darker the area closer to the lashes, the better.
 It makes your lash line look thicker.
 This is especially true for those with brown/dark eyes.
 If you have lighter eyes, don’t feel like you need to go *as* thick.

 You’re going to take just ONE eyeshadow shade for this entire look.
 ONE.
 Because this is an easy look.
 We don’t have time for cut creases, multiple brushes, and tons of blending.
 I used the bronze shade (third from the right) in this amazing CoverGirl TrueNaked Goldens eyeshadow palette ($9.99-11.99) – which you NEED in your life if you don’t yet have some sort of neutral shadow palette – it blew my mind how well the shadows swatched and performed.
-Take a fluffy blending brush (I used this one from Crown for $6.99) and apply the color all of the lid, even over the liner because it’s going to mute it down, up through the crease.
+Take a fluffy blending brush (like this one from Sephora) and apply the color all of the lid, even over the liner because it’s going to mute it down, up through the crease.
 Feel free to take the color up slightly above the crease if you have hooded or semi-hooded lids (like me).

 On the lower lash line, take a brown pencil liner and line the waterline (I used this $2.99 essence one that I’m obsessed with and have used for months now).
 Take the other end of that Crown brush and smudge the bronze shadow on the lower lashes to soften the liner and add depth to your lower lash line.
 If you line your lower lashes and don’t smudge a shadow overtop, you’re missing out.
 It’s a game changer and softens your entire look!